vbearn/YourCarBud/README.md

 Whilst there are many arguments and debates on pros and cons of each Data Type for using as the Entity Id (15000+ [debates on stackoverflow alone](https://www.google.com/search?q=database+id+guid+vs+int+vs+string+site:stackoverflow.com&rlz=1C1CHBF_enMY889MY889&sxsrf=AOaemvKJwmXa0gHjik5ntwD0pBKCgZkB9g:1635835306439&sa=X&ved=2ahUKEwiX_OayifnzAhUXeCsKHVu4CRcQrQIoBHoECDUQBQ&biw=1396&bih=656&dpr=1.38)), the current application currently uses `Guid`s as the primary Data Type for all entities due its simplicity of usage and seeding, specially when it is time to "Transform the Architecture Into Microservices".

-This, of course, is a un-educated assumption yet, due to currently-unknown production requirements, and the progress path of application's architecture in the future.
+This, of course, is a un-educated assumption yet, due to currently-unknown production requirements and the progress path of the application's architecture in the future.

 ### 3.2.
 Adding new Order Steps elegantly, without much hard-coding

 Extra care has been given into making the Order Steps as dynamic as possible, in order to facilitate the (possible) addition of new Steps into the application.

-To add a new Order Step (for example an step called CustomerApproval, which is done after all the current steps and deals with the customer safely receiving and approving of the quality of the product):
+To add a new Order Step (for example a step called CustomerApproval, which is done after all the current steps and specifies whether the customer has safely received and approved the product):

 3.2.1.
 Add a new class inheriting from `IOrderStepWorkflowBehaviour`:

 ```
 public class CustomerApprovalWorkflowBehaviour : IOrderStepWorkflowBehaviour
 {
-    public const string _OrderStepName = "CustomerApproval";
-    public string OrderStepName => _OrderStepName;
+    public string OrderStepName => "CustomerApproval";

     // this indicates the additional information received when marking the step as Success
     public Type DetailCreationArgsDtoType => typeof(CustomerApprovalCreationArgsDto);